centre-for-humanities-computing/praedikener/README.md

 ```

 ## Data Graph
-The graph for the models and their relations is shown below.
+The models and their relationhsip is shown in the graph below.
 Integers are represented in red, strings in green and the data classes hold separate colour codes.

 ![graf](./graf.png)